lusob/imdbapi/README.md

      $curl -H "Accept: application/vnd.api+json" "http://127.0.0.1:5000/api/imdb_title_basics?sort=startYear"

-Also there is a simple test script forin the top-level directory, to run it:
+Also there is a simple test script in the top-level directory, to run it:

     $ python test_app.py

 ### ToDo List:

-- Authotization: Flask-Restless currentlyUsing doesn't suppor authentification, but it could be used combined with flask-auth with this workaround https://stackoverflow.com/questions/42533259/python-flask-using-flask-restless-with-flask-httpauth
+- Authotization: Flask-Restless doesn't suppor authentification, but it could be used combined with flask-auth with this workaround https://stackoverflow.com/questions/42533259/python-flask-using-flask-restless-with-flask-httpauth
 - Get directors names, I forgot to import the name.basics table and make the model associated and now I'm running out of time.
 - Creation action, for some reason the creating is a failing (see commented test in test_app.py) and I didn't have time to debug it.